 The shop, though small, had a similar vibe as the original Albina Press and it had a La Marzocco and solid Grinders, so we sent them an email and asked what they planned to do with the equipment and what the deal was with their lease… 10 days later we had negotiated the purchase, a new lease, and got our business set up.
 It’s now been more than 5 years since we opened and business has been great.
 LaMarzocco Linea is still the tried and true machine for us, and along with that, we use Mazzer Grinders for espresso and Ditting for Drip.
 The real key piece of equipment that was a huge game-changer for us during the pandemic was our Turbo Chef.
 It allows us to cook our breakfast sandwiches perfectly every time.

-The coffee beans are from Cova.
-Pastries are from Dos Hermanos and Petunia’s bakeries.
-All the syrups, sauces, chai, and oat milk are hand-made.
-The Great North Coffee makes some of the best I’ve had in the Portland/Vancouver area, and I make sure to get over there when I’m in the area.
+The coffee beans are from Cova Coffee Roasters, but they plan to start roasting their own in 2023.
+Pastries are from Dos Hermanos and Petunia’s gluten-free bakeries.
+All the syrups, sauces, chai, and oat milk are house-made.
+The Great North Coffee makes some of the best I’ve had in the Portland/Vancouver area, and I make sure to drop in when I’m near one of their shops.
+The team is passionate about their coffee, and it shows.
 Highly recommended.